What is diabetes?

 A type of chronic and progressive kidney disease caused by high blood glucose levels which damage the tiny filtering structures (glomeruli) in the kidneys.

-It is the role of the kidneys to clean the blood, removing waste products via the urine while re-capturing important substances.
+Causes: It is the role of the kidneys to clean the blood, removing waste products via the urine while re-capturing important substances.
 Long-standing high glucose in the blood of diabetic cats as well as high blood pressure damage these filters.
 As damage occurs to the filtering units, important proteins, in particular, albumin is lost via the urine.

 - High blood pressure increases the pressure within the capillaries, which increases the filtration rate within the glomerulus.